slatedocs/slate/source/includes/_apiv1.md

 --------- | ------- | -----------
 access_token | true | Access token used to authenticate
-:MOJO_ID| true | Our Mojo ID for the specific business listing being redirected from :DESTINATION_MOJO_ID| true | Our Mojo ID for the new business listing being redirected to
+:MOJO_ID| true | Our Mojo ID for the specific business listing being redirected from :CANONICALLISTING_MOJO_ID| true | The Mojo ID for the destination business listing being redirected to

 <aside class="notice">
-You must replace `:MOJO_ID` with your duplicate business Mojo id and `:DESTINATION_MOJO_ID` for the business you wish to redirect to.
+You must replace `:MOJO_ID` with your duplicate business Mojo ID and `:CANONICALLISTING_MOJO_ID` for the Mojo ID of the business you wish to redirect to.
 </aside>